 - 1. Explore options to increase enrollments

 - 2. Find alternatives for students

 - a.
 Other courses so that the student's progress will not be impeded

 - b.
 Alternative teaching methods

 - i.
-Supervision by a willing faculty
+Individual supervision by a willing faculty (Independent Study)

 - ii.
 Enrollment by arrangement

 - 3. Advocate for students' needs.

-Evaluation And Student Input In The Counselor Education Program
+Evaluation and Student Input in the Counselor Education Program